Shimakh/AWS-configuration/README.md

 This last command will give us the content of our generated key pair

-Now we just need to copy this contenet, and go back to our AWS console
+Now we just need to copy this contenet, and go back to our AWS console.

        B.Import key pair

 Click on the key pair section tab, then choose Import key pair.